higgi13425/rmrwr-book/_book/io02-getting-started.md

 with cranberries, fortunately.
 CRAN is the Comprehensive R Archive Network.
 Each site (mirror) in the network contains an archive of all R versions and packages, and the sites are scattered over the globe.
-A CRAN Mirror maintains an up to date copy of all of the R versions and packages on CRAN.
+A CRAN Mirror maintains an up-to-date copy of all of the R versions and packages on CRAN.
 If you use the nearest CRAN mirror, you will generally get faster downloads.

 At this point, you might be wondering what a package is...\
-A package is a set of functions and/or data that you can download to upgrade and add features to R. It is like a downloadable upgrade to a Tesla vehicle that lets you play the video game *Witcher 3* on your console, but more useful.
+A package is a set of functions and/or data that you can download to upgrade and add features to R. It is like a downloadable upgrade to a Tesla vehicle that lets you play the video game *The Witcher 3* on your console, but more useful.

 ![](images/dash-tesla.png){width="600"}